Carrie Underwood Tears Up As She Discusses Her ‘Purpose In The World’

 “This goes for everybody everywhere.
 You are loved, and you are wanted,” Carrie explained, per Entertainment Tonight Canada.
 Her eyes filled with tears, and she took an emotional pause.

-“There are some not too great things that happen in the world, and happen within families,” she continued in the episode, which was filmed a few months ago.
+“There are some not too great things that happen in the world, and happen within families.”

 As they raise their growing family, Mike and Carrie share their parenting journey and how it has helped them understand true unconditional love. https://t.co/JQvv3wzsb4 to watch Episode 3 of Mike and Carrie: God & Country!@mikefisher1212 @carrieunderwood pic.twitter.com/izAjd1Xqbl